 Meet the team and settle onto your chartered yacht.
 This is a good time to take a look around Adakoy provision for your sailing holiday and have a swim.
 We will give a full briefing of the sailing area and assist with any special requests.
 At your convenience we will give full technical briefing of your yacht.

 Enjoy a pleasant sail with winds picking up in the afternoon.
-‘My Marina’ restaurant is situated on the hill with stunning views over the bay of Ekincik
+One choice is ‘My Marina’ Restaurant with stunning views over the bay.
+It is quite a hike up the hill so be sure to take your camera with you the first time.

 Fethiye, overlooked by imposing Lycian Rock tombs and a Medieval fortress.
 It is a large, popular and pleasant town with many excellent facilities.
 In the middle of the town the large, bustling market is open all week.
 With so many shops selling a range of goods from food to gifts, including carpets, gold, leather and jewellery – this is a shoppers paradise.